1810 - 1874 ABRAHAM GEIGER (Germany)

 The Inquisition was officially abolished.
 Two months later, the Assembly passed regulations allowing freedom to practice religion in one's home.

-The king officially allowed Jews to find employment in all professions and made racial and religious discrimination punishable by law.
+Officially allowed Jews to find employment in all professions and made racial and religious discrimination punishable by law.
+Frederick (1768-1839) while giving the Jews the right to vote, still denied them the right to be elected to Parliament.

 1814 July 21, PORTUGAL